Denmark Gambling Regulation

 The Government Plans a Tax Hike for 2021

-Tax RatesThe gambling taxes in Denmark are based on the gross gaming revenue, or GGR, which is calculated by subtracting the winnings paid to players from the overall amount they have wagered with a given operator.
-At the present moment, poker, online casinos, and betting exchanges (both virtual and brick-and-mortar) are taxed at a rate of 20% of their gross gaming revenue.
+Tax RatesGambling taxes in Denmark are based on gross gaming revenue (GGR), which is calculated by subtracting the winnings paid to players from the total amount they have wagered with a given operator.
+At present, poker, online casinos, and betting exchanges (both virtual and brick-and-mortar) are taxed at 20% of their gross gaming revenue.

-Landbased casinos are subject to twice as high taxes of 45% of their GGR.
-If the GGR exceeds DKK4.087 million, the excess is taxed with an additional 30%.
-A 41% tax applies to the GGR of the gaming machines operated in restaurants and similar public spaces.
+Land-based casinos are subject to a tax that is twice as high, at 45% of their GGR.
+If the GGR exceeds DKK 4.087 million, the excess is taxed at an additional 30%.
+A 41% tax applies to the GGR of gaming machines operated in restaurants and similar public spaces.

-The costs associated with promotional incentives, such as free spins and welcome bonuses, are not deducted during the calculation of the gross gaming revenue since they are not viewed as actual profits for the patrons.
-With that in mind, the local government unveiled plans to raise the taxes on online gambling operators under the new provisions of the 2020 Finance Act.
+The costs associated with promotional incentives, such as free spins and welcome bonuses, are not deducted when calculating GGR, because they are not considered actual profit for players.
+With this in mind, the local government unveiled plans to raise taxes on online gambling operators under the new provisions of the 2020 Finance Act.

 View more...

 casino licence imageDenmark-approved operators must verify the age of each player to ensure minors are not granted access to any gambling products.
-Danish nationals can legally participate in the allowed forms of gambling but only on condition they are 18 years old or older.
+Danish nationals can legally participate in the allowed forms of gambling, provided they are at least 18 years old.

 According to Article 34 of the Danish Gambling Act (page 8), the “acceptance of stakes in gambling activities from persons under the age of 18 and other promotion of such persons’ participation in gambling activities is not permitted”.

 Locally licensed online gaming providers must strictly monitor their customers’ behavior.
-People who struggle to control themselves can take advantage of cool-off periods.
+People who struggle to control themselves can take advantage of cooling-off periods.
 Also available is the option to sign up for the regulator’s Register of Voluntarily Excluded Players, abbreviated as ROFUS.
-The latter includes both online and terrestrial casinos, authorized to operate in the country.
+The latter covers both online and land-based casinos authorized to operate in the country.

-Gamblers have a choice from several temporary exclusion periods – of 24 hours, a month, three months, or half a year.
+Gamblers can choose from several temporary exclusion periods: 24 hours, one month, three months, or six months.
 Of course, permanent self-exclusion is also possible.
-Keep in mind, though, entries in the registry are indeed permanent.
+Keep in mind, though, that entries in the registry are indeed permanent.

 You will not be able to cancel your entry in ROFUS if you request permanent self-exclusion.
-All Denmark-licensed operators are part of the ROFUS database, so it will be impossible for you to register a new account or log into your existing one.
-It will be blocked as soon as you try.
+All Denmark-licensed operators are part of the ROFUS database, so it will be impossible for you to register a new account or log in to your existing one.
+Your account will be blocked as soon as you try.

 Apart from ROFUS, problem gamblers from the Happiest Country in the World also have access to the StopSpillet helpline.
-It works with callers Monday through Thursday from 9:00 to 21:00 as well as on Friday from 9:00 to 17:00.
+It takes calls Monday through Thursday from 9:00 to 21:00 and on Friday from 9:00 to 17:00.

-The helpline is staffed by well-trained professionals who can give problem gamblers free impartial guidance on how to deal with their addiction.
-The official StopSpillet website can also help such players to find free treatment centers across major Danish cities like Copenhagen, Odense, Aarhus, and Aalborg.
+The helpline is staffed by well-trained professionals who can give problem gamblers free, impartial guidance on how to deal with their addiction.
+The official StopSpillet website can also help players find free treatment centers across major Danish cities like Copenhagen, Odense, Aarhus, and Aalborg.

 Rules on Advertising

 casino laws imageArticle 36 of the 2012 Danish Gambling Act is dedicated to the marketing of gambling services (page 8).
-Gambling advertising is permitted under local laws but only on condition the operators meet certain requirements.
-The promotional materials should present the winning odds accurately so that players are not left with the impression their chances of pocketing payouts are greater than they actually are.
+Gambling advertising is permitted under local laws, but only on the condition that operators meet certain requirements.
+Promotional materials should present the winning odds accurately so that players are not left with the impression their chances of pocketing payouts are greater than they actually are.

-The ads should not be designed in a way that might appeal to little children or individuals under 18 years old.
-No celebrities or public figures should be included in marketing campaigns.
-This might leave someone with the impression gambling has contributed to such persons’ success.
-Gambling should not be represented in a way that suggests it is a solution to people’s financial or social problems.
+The ads should not be designed in a way that might appeal to young children or individuals under 18 years old.
+No celebrities or public figures should be included in marketing campaigns because this might leave someone with the impression that gambling has contributed to such persons’ success.
+Gambling should not be represented as a solution to people’s financial or social problems.

-As for promotional incentives, their terms and conditions should be laid out clearly and in an unambiguous fashion.
+As for promotional incentives, their terms and conditions should be laid out clearly and unambiguously.
 Bonus conditions should be the same for all players.
 Customers must be granted 60 days or more to meet the promotional terms related to the payment of their bonuses.

 Gambling Regulators in Denmark

-casino laws imageThe landbased and remote gambling sectors in Denmark are supervised by the Danish Gambling Authority (Spillemyndigheden).
-This regulatory entity was founded in 2000 and operated under the scope of the local Ministry of Taxation.
+casino laws imageThe land-based and remote gambling sectors in Denmark are supervised by the Danish Gambling Authority (Spillemyndigheden).
+This regulatory entity was founded in 2000 and has operated under the auspices of the local Ministry of Taxation.
 Over the first ten years following its establishment, the body was mainly tasked with the supervision of slot machines operated in casinos, kiosks, restaurants, and other public spaces.

-The organization was also mandated with the control of the terrestrial casinos in the country.
-After the introduction of the new Danish Gambling Act of 2012, the regulator was also tasked with the oversight and licensing of online gambling operators.
+The organization was also mandated to control the terrestrial casinos in the country.
+After the introduction of the new Danish Gambling Act of 2012, the regulator was additionally tasked with the oversight and licensing of online gambling operators.
 Lotteries remained a monopoly of the state-owned Danske Lotteri Spil.

 Conclusion

-Denmark boasts one of the most liberal, yet adequately regulated gambling markets in Europe.
+Denmark boasts one of the most liberal, yet adequately regulated, gambling markets in Europe.
 Previously subject to the monopoly of the state-owned Danske Spil, the industry is now open to foreign competition.
-Danes have a wide enough choice from over forty locally authorized betting operators, including established names like Videoslots, Unibet, LeoVegas, Mr. Green, Casumo, 888 Limited, Betway, and Betfair.
+Danes can choose from more than forty locally authorized betting operators, including established names like Videoslots, Unibet, LeoVegas, Mr. Green, Casumo, 888 Limited, Betway, and Betfair.